Chinese oil trader Hontop Energy goes into receivership in Singapore -regulator

 SINGAPORE, Feb 27 (Reuters) - Hontop Energy (Singapore) Pte Ltd, the trading arm of a Shandong-based refiner, has gone into receivership, according to its business profile on the website of Singapore's accounting and corporate regulator.

-Singapore bank DBS DBSM.SI, one of Hontop's creditors, has appointed accounting firm KPMG as the liquidator, a separate document filed by the bank with the Accounting and Corporate Regulatory Authority (ACRA) showed.
+Singapore bank DBS DBSM.SI, one of Hontop's creditors, has appointed accounting firm KPMG as the receiver, a KPMG official told Reuters.

-Hontop officials and DBS declined to comment, while KPMG did not immediately respond to a request for comment.
-ACRA directed Reuters to its website in response to requests for comment.

-Receivership is a type of corporate bankruptcy in which a trustee or receiver is appointed by bankruptcy courts or creditors to run the company.

 Hontop, a unit of China Wanda Group, buys crude oil for the group's 100,000 barrels per day refinery in Dongying, Shandong province, operated by Tianhong Chemicals Co Ltd.